AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 >
 >However, depending on several factors, such as timeline and resource constraints, the recommended upgrade steps might not be practical for your organization.
 In that case, use the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/) to dynamically generate upgrade steps that are tailored to your organization's unique circumstances.

-The recommended steps when upgrading from Adobe Analytics to Customer Journey Analytics is a new implementation of the Experience Platform Web SDK, which is the preferred data collection method for Customer Journey Analytics.
-In conjunction with the Web SDK, Adobe also recommends using the Analytics source connector in order to retain historical Adobe Analytics data and to perform side-by-side data comparison.
+The recommended process of upgrading from Adobe Analytics to Customer Journey Analytics is a new implementation of the Experience Platform Web SDK, which is the preferred data collection method for Customer Journey Analytics.
+In conjunction with the Web SDK, Adobe also recommends using the Analytics source connector to help with your transition to Customer Journey Analytics.
+Use the Analytics source connector to retain historical Adobe Analytics data and to perform side-by-side data comparison.

 After fully transitioning to Customer Journey Analytics, the Analytics source connector can be turned off and the Experience Platform Web SDK can be used exclusively.